ShawnSWu/RollCall/README.md

 ### RollCall is the roll call system  bluetooth-Le application

-#### Mobile phone application side and Bluetooth sensor end.
+#### Mobile phone application side and Bluetooth-Le sensor end.
-Part of the mobile phone application with three major parts of the simple operation with two additional features to achieve the shortening of time and improve the efficiency of the effect.
+The application offer three major parts of the simple operation with two additional features to achieve the shortening of time and improve the efficiency of the effect.

 ![RollCall](https://i.imgur.com/j7AR4cP.jpg)